 The organizers will provide transportation for Buff® Long Course solo & tandem racers and their gear.
 For Buff Long Course relay teams, it's "self-supported" which means the person(s) not racing are responsible for transportation & gear movements throughout the course at all times, with the exception of transportation to the start line which can be accommodated.
 Regional maps will be available at the race, with the transitions marked, for relay teams.
-The sprint courses will start and finish in an area adjacent to racer check-in.
-Bikes & bags will be transported to any off-site TA's for all Suntrail Course, Run Duathlon & Subaru Duathlon racers (so that they're exactly where you need them) but these racers will need to get their boats from the parking lot to the starting line in time for the 10am race start.
+The sprint courses will start and finish in Bluewater Park in Wiarton, adjacent to racer check-in at Wiarton Arena.
+Bikes & bags will be transported to any off-site TA's for all sprint course racers (so that they're exactly where you need them) but Suntrail and Subaru course racers will need to get their boats from the parking lot to the starting line in time for the 10am race start.

 Where are the transitions?

 Sorry, but exact locations are under lock & key until race weekend!
 We do this because we use a lot of private property on the race course.
 Are you coming to train?
 If so, just run on the public Bruce Trail.
 If you're biking make sure you have permission from landowners, or visit the Bruce County Mountain Bike Adventure Park at Abermarle for a taste of the terrain.